 4. It Keeps us in the Right Perspective

-Our desire should always be to honour and to magnify Jesus.
+Our desire should always be to honor and magnify Jesus.

 The right perspective is that God is in control, that Jesus is victorious, and that the Holy Spirit is present in power.

-With regard to balance, the Holy Spirit’s ministry is completed in community.
-(1 Cor 12) God designed for the gift of discernment to operate in the context of the church community, with gifts such as leadership, prophecy and wisdom alongside it.
-Operating in community, with accountability, brings our gifts into Godly order.
+With regard to balance, the Holy Spirit’s ministry is completed in the community.
+(1 Cor 12) God designed for the gift of discernment to operate in the context of the church community, with gifts such as leadership, prophecy, and wisdom alongside it.
+Operating in a community, with accountability, brings our gifts into Godly order.

 5. It Facilitates our Ministry

 ‘…The Spirit searches all things, even the deep things of God.’
 (1 Cor 2:10)

 When in intercession and prayer, having insight into what the enemy is doing is only a small part of the equation.
 Our greatest advantage is in discerning what the Holy Spirit is doing, as well as seeking the Father’s prophetic intention and declaring that.

 When deliverance is needed in prayer ministry, seeing and participating in what the Holy Spirit is doing is an important key to freedom.